Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Trigger a debug breakpoint right before the next instruction.
+    Trigger a debugger breakpoint right before the next instruction during the compilation.
 If the engine is executed outside the debugger, this instruction will trigger a crash instead.

 ## triggers